EisregenHaha/fedora-hyprland/.github/README.md

 # 【 end_4's Hyprland Dotfiles for Fedora 】

+#ARCHIVED AND CANCELLED BECAUSE SOMEONE ELSE MAINTAINING IT NOW IN THE OFFICIAL REPO #IMFREE

  Automated setup of the Quickshell version of end_4's dotfiles on **Fedora Linux**